3 January in Indian and World History

 3 January in Indian history is observed as the death anniversary of the following personalities:

-Satish Dhawan (25 September 1920 – 3 January 2002), an Indian rocket scientist.
-He had a very important contribution in taking the country’s space program to new heights.
+Satish Dhawan (25 September 1920 – 3 January 2002), was an Indian rocket scientist.
+He made a very important contribution to taking the country’s space program to new heights.
 Apart from being a great scientist, Professor Satish Dhawan was also a great human being and a skilled teacher.
 He had great faith in Indian talent.
 Satish Dhawan was given the responsibility of the country’s space program after Vikram Sarabhai.
 He was also appointed the chairman of ‘ISRO’.
-Professor Dhawan had made many positive changes in the Indian Institute of Science.
+Professor Dhawan has made many positive changes in the Indian Institute of Science.
 He inducted young talent from his country as well as abroad in the institute.
 He also started many new departments and inspired the students to research in diverse fields.
-Due to the efforts of Satish Dhawan, the dream of communication satellite INSAT, remote sensing satellite IRS and Polar Satellite Launch Vehicle PSLV was realized.
+Due to the efforts of Satish Dhawan, the dream of communication satellite INSAT, remote sensing satellite IRS, and Polar Satellite Launch Vehicle PSLV was realized.
 He died on 3 January 2002.

 Read More: 1 January in Indian and World History